WajdBoulos/real_time_speech_denoiser/README.md

 - [ ] Add option to make the wait function of SocketWriter not block
 - [ ] Create FileReader (FilePlayer in class diagram)
 - [ ] Create FileWriter (SaveToFile in class diagram)
-- [ ] Create Processor Listener (Gets a Processor and a Listener, and puts everything it gets through the processor and sends it’s output to the listener)
+- [ ] Create Processor Writer (Gets a Processor and a Writer, and puts everything it gets through the processor and sends its output to the Writer)
-- [ ] Create Splitter Listener (can be created by a Splitter Processor)
+- [ ] Create Splitter Writer (can be created by a Splitter Processor)
-- [ ] Create Player Listener
+- [ ] Create Player Writer
 - [ ] Create sequence diagram
 - [ ] Tidy up code
 - [ ] Add docstring to everything in the code